 At the Jesuit Center, we deliberately keep our programs affordable.
 We offer scholarships to retreatants who cannot afford even our modest fees, and we welcome economically-challenged folks from the inner city.
 We hope you join us for this very important fundraising event!

 Can't attend but still would like to support our mission?
 Click here!

 The Jesuit Center for Spiritual Growth offers a summer internship in retreat direction to qualified candidates.
-Such candidates are Jesuits in formation, other men or women religious, or lay people with comparable formation in spiritual direction, including theological training.
-Though there is some flexibility, the internship generally begins with a directed 5-day retreat (June 25-July 1), continues with a seminar of about two hours a day (July 6-14) and offers the intern opportunities to direct one or more retreatants under supervision on a series of 3-4 retreats in July and August.
-The length of the arrangement is somewhat flexible to accommodate the intern’s schedule.
+This is NOT a full program of spiritual direction training.
+The Jesuit Center’s internship is primarily designed for Jesuits in formation, but others (men and women religious or lay people with comparable formation in spiritual direction, including theological training), may apply.
+Though there is some flexibility, the internship generally begins with a directed retreat (June 22-28, which may be extended to 7 days), continues with a seminar of about two hours a day (July 1-9) and offers the intern opportunities to direct one or more retreatants under supervision on a series of 3-4 retreats in July and August.
+The length of the arrangement is somewhat flexible to accommodate the interns’ personal schedules.

 After you apply you'll be instructed to make your deposit and/or pay your final cost.